Would you donate an organ to a stranger? This extraordinary new ad campaign makes it hard to say no

 Making a professional ad

 A big part of what the new tool generates is visual, and Alto used AI technology to make the process of selecting images as easy as possible for patients.
-In addition to user uploaded photography about who they are and who they want to live for, each piece features photography that represents what the user wants to do in the future.
+In addition to user-uploaded photography about who they are and who they want to live for, each piece features photography that represents what the user wants to do in the future.
 “To make this process as seamless as possible, we use natural language processing (AI) to parse the user’s inputs and understand the verbal significance of words or phrases in their response,” says Alto’s digital strategy director Paul Aaron.
 “We then cross-reference a massive stock photo library to provide image options for them to choose from.
 In short, the AI makes photographic suggestions and the patient makes the final call on which to use in their film.”

 A numbers game